1. A Sample Session#

 4. 4

 In this case the variable x refers to an object of type double with value 3.14.
 Notice that the <- operator was used to associate a variable with an object.
 You can also use = to do this.
-To determine the type of an object referred to by a variable x you can use the type function.
+To determine the type of an object referred to by a variable x you can use the typeof function.

 typeof(x)